Can tourists visit Wadi el-Hudi?

 What happens to artifacts after we find them?

-The Wadi el-Hudi Expedition works hand-in-hand with the Egyptian Ministry of Antiquities.
+The Wadi el-Hudi Expedition works hand-in-hand with the Egyptian Ministry of Tourism and Antiquities.
 A ministry appointed inspector travels with us daily to the archaeological sites and supervises all of our work.
 When we find artifacts that need to be studied further, conserved, or protected, those artifacts are transported to the official government magazine in Aswan.
 Then we continue our study of the objects in the magazine.
 We have also arranged with the Ministry to transfer some scientific samples to labs in Egypt for analysis, like that of the Institut français d’archéologie orientale (IFAO) in Cairo.
-All objects—including even broken pieces of pottery and soil samples—remain in Egypt under the official oversight and control of the Egyptian Ministry of Antiquities.
+All objects—including even broken pieces of pottery and soil samples—remain in Egypt under the official oversight and control of the Egyptian Ministry of Tourism and Antiquities.

 When are we going to Egypt again?